compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 >
 > -- Michal Pitr, Software Engineer @ Google

+> We need more work like this, comprehensive and open source, helping developers by demystifying the systems we take for granted.
+Thank you for writing this.
+>
+> -- Jade Daniel Lesh

 To all SQLite lovers.
 This book discusses SQLite internals in depth.